taahahussainkhan/Realtor/README.md

-I am a frontend engineer and i created this project
+I am a frontend engineer and i created this project, currently working is intern @ Bytewise